smartcar/python-sdk/README.md

 call to `client.exchange_code`, `client.exchange_refresh_token`, `client.get_vehicle_ids`, and any vehicle method with some exception handling code.

-All exceptions will be of type `smartcar.SmartcarException` with the... exception (sorry, not sorry) of missing client credentials.
+All exceptions will be of type `smartcar.SmartcarException` with the... exception of missing client credentials.
 Navigate below to `AuthClient` for more details.

 Check out our [API Reference](https://smartcar.com/docs/api/?version=v2.0#errors)